 Ramakrishna & Rishikonda Beaches

-The Ramakrishna Beach is a favorite resort for tourists visiting Visakhapatnam.
+The splendid Ramakrishna Beach is yet another attraction in Visakhapatnam.
 But the beach that stands out for sheer scenic beauty is the Rishikonda Beach, 8 km. from the city—a golden unspoiled beach where the clear green waters, gently rolling, with lovely frothy white waves playfully lashing against the curved coastline, keep one enchanted.
 The lofty dark green, forest clad ranges of the Eastern Ghats surround the sea on three sides, with the feet of the hills abutting into the sea at several places.
 To add to the beauty are the majestic coconut and other trees all along the coastline.
-The sheer vastness of the coastline and the expanse of water are fascinating to watch.
+The sheer vastness of the coast and the expanse of water are fascinating to watch.
 The beaches of Kerala are famous for their grandeur but this one takes the cake.
 On the Rishikonda Beach (also known as Sundar Beach) is a celebrated temple with idols of several gods and goddesses.

 The Indira Gandhi Zoological Park